A Brit living in the Netherlands. I do things.

 You can find me on LinkedIn.

-I have a passion for finding and sharing ideas and associations.
+I have a passion for finding and sharing ideas, associations and mental models.

-Lone Gunman is where, since 2008, I’ve been collecting and discussing ideas on business, psychology, technology and much more.
+Lone Gunman is where, between 2008 and 2012, I collected and discussed ideas on business, psychology, technology and much more.
 It’s the intersections between these topics that I find most interesting.

 Lower-brow, bite-size curios can be found at micro.Lone Gunman.
 I’m on Twitter as @fakelvis.